piluc/AlViE/README.md

 As a visualization is now loaded, other toolbar buttons are now activated.
 AlViE provides four buttons for navigating within the running visualization of an algorithm, the first of which returns to the first step display of the execution of the algorithm.
 The next button allows you to go back one step while the next one allows you to advance one step.
 The last navigation button allows you to skip to the last step of the algorithm.

-## Showing the visualization of an algorithm
+## Specifying the input of an algorithm

 AlViE allows (if whoever developed the algorithm did it in appropriate way) the execution of an algorithm with input values selected by the user and, therefore, the visualization of the execution of the algorithm with such input values.
 AlViE allows you to specify the input values of an algorithm using data structures, the simplest one being an array: for this reason, let us first see how AlViE requires an array being described.